joshbrew/eegpwa/README.md

 See Web BCI test at https://webbci.netlify.app

-With node installed, cd to where you extracted this folder from your command prompt then use the command
+With the latest node LTS installed, cd to where you extracted this folder from your command prompt then use the command

 `npm install`